-Multiple PXCs can be created on the same underlying cross-connect:
+Example: Multiple PXCs on the same underlying cross-connect configuration (classic CLI)

 A faceplate port that has been placed in the loopback mode for PXC use, supports only hybrid mode of operation and dot1q encapsulation.
 The recommendation is that the MTU value be configured to the maximum value. dot1x tunneling is enabled and cannot be changed.